prernaadvani/whatsprernacooking/_posts/2021-01-03-bruschetta.md

 * When the tomatoes have cooked slightly, turn the heat down and add the olive oil and garlic.
 Pierce the tomatoes with a knife and mash down until you have a tomato sauce, of sorts.
 Let it simmer for ~10 minutes until the sauce has thickened.

-* Add the balsamic vinegar, butter, italian seasoning, and salt.
+* Add the balsamic vinegar, butter, italian seasoning, salt, and pepper.
 Mix until the butter as melted and ingredients are well incorporated.
 Remove from heat and set aside.

 ![_config.yml]({{ site.baseurl }}/images/bruschetta/bruschetta 2.png)